ashar6194/3D_human_pose_estimation/README.md

 Once you have your TFRecords, train SegNet with `python train.py`.
 Analogously, test it with `python test.py`.

 Also, the regression pipeline for both of the above datasets are written in MATLAB, and will be up in a separate repo shortly.
+In case of any questions, drop me an email at `ashar.ali@gatech.edu`